 Wow, wow, wow!!
 That is what I call cloisonné!! a contact for Gocha email@example.com

-As in this pendant, of cloisonne it will be a deep layering of colors I need an enamel base flux that will hold up for many firings.
+In this pendant of cloisonne, it will be a deep layering of colors.
+I need an enamel base flux that will hold up for many firings.
 Bovano 3# is a hardest firing leaded flux I have found for silver.
 This will protect my warm colors from mingling with the base metal and turning the enamels the color of mud.
+FYI this flux and many other brand fluxes art harder firing than all your colored enamels.
+So it is not mean for a top coat.

 Setting Your Enamels